Chapter Forty Five

 “Guess it doesn’t matter.
 Adults are profiting off captive child labor, no doubt some kids are getting injured beyond repair, up to and including brain damage.”

-Janah, “Yep, and those are all reasons it needs to be stopped.”
+Janah, “Yep, and reason enough to be stopped.”

 “How do you want to handle it?”